tecolicom/App-cat-v/README.md

-The `cat -v` command is often used to display characters that cannot be displayed, but is not always suitable for viewing the output of modern applications because it converts all non-ASCII graphic characters.
+The `cat -v` command is often used to display characters that cannot be displayed, but is not always suitable for viewing the output of modern applications because it converts all non-ASCII characters.

 The `cat-v` command visualizes whitespace and control characters while preserving the display of displayable graphic characters.